kip-hart/MicroStructPy/docs/source/welcome.rst

     :alt: Banner image showing the three steps for creating microstructure.

     The primary steps to create a microstructure.

-The three primary steps for creating a microstructure are:
     1) seed the domain with particles,
     2) create a Voronoi power diagram, and
     3) convert the diagram into an unstructured mesh.

 Examples